JacobRuiz3415/diceRollsGame_Py/README.md

-it siample program game that i made with random number genterator
+It is a simple program game that I made with a random number generator